All Episodes

 Why?

-And with aircraft come down and they're descending, they end up either turning it down or turning it off because there are so many aircraft coming into that area, not to mention they pick up round traffic, you know, as far as um, you know, trains or uh seminars or something like that.
+And when aircraft come down and they're descending, they end up either turning it down or turning it off because there are so many aircraft coming into that area.

-Uh, because I think you're bringing up a lot of good points.
+But go ahead and make your final thought because I think you're bringing up a lot of good points.

-Yeah, but the questions that I would initially ask was why weren't the positions split?
+Yeah, but the questions that I would initially ask was, why weren't the positions split?

-Um, how long was the person on position?
+How long was the person on position?

-Um, how long were they on duty?
+How long were they on duty?

 How many controllers were on duty?

-Was the soup supervisor up there?
+Was the supervisor up there?

-How many people were on break with venue overtime?
+How many people were on break?

-Um, we know one person left.
+We know one person left.

-We know they were short staff.
+We know there were short staff.

 We know one person was doing two people's jobs.